geoscixyz/eosc350website/content/assignments.rst

 Assignments
 ===========

+.. note:: All the material is available through the course schedule.

 .. note:: Please print out the labs before attending the lab period.

 .. note:: Apps for the assignment are available by clicking below binder badge!